“The Fatal Step”

 |Set Decoration||John McCarthy & Perry Murdock|

-Epilogue – based on the teleplay by Paul Savage & story by John C. Champion
+Epilogue – based on “The Fatal Step,” a teleplay by Paul Savage & story by John C. Champion

-(DAISY is in the Sherman ranch house kitchen.
-JESS and SLIM are sitting at the table in the front room, drinking coffee.
-MIKE is standing next to JESS.)
+(DAISY COOPER is in the Sherman ranch house kitchen.
+JESS HARPER and SLIM SHERMAN are sitting at the table in the front room, drinking coffee.
+MIKE WILLIAMS is standing next to JESS HARPER.)

-JESS: Too long, Mike.
-Ah, just a couple hours.
+JESS HARPER: Too long, Mike.
+Nah, just a couple hours.
 Seemed like days though.

-(DAISY slowly walks from the kitchen to stand behind MIKE.)
+(DAISY COOPER slowly walks from the kitchen to stand behind MIKE WILLLIAMS.)

-DAISY: Ah, that is what you meant, wasn’t it?
+DAISY COOPER: Ah, that is what you meant, wasn’t it?
 You don’t have any objection to wearing a necktie, do you?
-(Throws a sideways glance at MIKE)
+(Throws a sideways glance at MIKE WILLIAMS)

 Note: Give credit where credit is due.
 Suggestions for corrections, additions and deletions are welcome through

 the Dispatch Rider.
 Please provide information and the grounds on which the claim is based.